pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/classic-advanced-route/README.md

 | 13-15  | 24 - 30                      | 31 - 37         |  38 - 51                |
 | 6-12   | 26 - 32                      | 33 - 40         |  41 - 51                |
 | 0-5    | 2nd Slowpoke: BB + TB @27-35 |                 |                         |

+> if desperate for red bar utilize the red helper defensive ranges to set up red bar as needed

 Repel one step into Rock Tunnel.